German submarine U-168: Fourth patrol and loss

 The submarine left Batavia on 5 October 1944.
 According to normal procedures to safeguard friendly submarines the U-168 gave local Japanese units its precise departure and arrival times, intended course and speed.
 This was subsequently decrypted and included in a FRUMEL report on 5 October 1944.
 With little time, the Free Dutch Forces submarine HNLMS Zwaardvisch, under the command of Lieutenant Commander H Goosens, was ordered to intercept.
 Shortly after sunrise on 6 October, while in the Java Sea, U-168 was spotted on steady easterly course and fired upon by a spread of six torpedoes.
 The torpedoes were spotted mere seconds before impact, being struck by two.
 One hit the U-168's pressure hull but failed to detonate.
 The second hit the forward torpedo room and exploded.
 Attempts to stem the flooding failed and the U-168 sank rapidly.
 The attack killed 23 men, with a further 27 being captured including Pich.
-In his interrogation, unaware of Allied code-breaking and signals intelligence, Pich could not explain why he'd been caught unawares with one of his crewmen blaming the Japanese, complaining that they never started anti-submarine air searches before 11:00.Pich later informed the Dutch commander that his submarine was hit three times though only one torpedo exploded.
+In his interrogation, unaware of Allied code-breaking and signals intelligence, Pich could not explain why he'd been caught unaware with one of his crewmen blaming the Japanese, complaining that they never started anti-submarine air searches before 11:00.
+Pich later informed the Dutch commander that his submarine was hit three times though only one torpedo exploded.

 U-168 is not believed to have made any defensive maneuvers in the action, thus it is likely that the Germans were sunk without realizing they were under attack until the torpedoes hit.
 The Kriegsmarine was convinced that the sinking of U-168 was the result of "loose talk" due to the crew who brought their Indonesian girlfriends aboard for a goodbye party.
 They also assumed that the exact position of U-168 was discovered by the Allies long before the engagement, though Dutch reports suggest that they encountered the Germans simply by chance.